 Yuletide trimmings help add to the celebratory anticipation of welcoming family and friends into your home at Christmas.
 Read on for festive home and tablescape decorating tips and creative decorating activities that can involve the whole family -- see #7 and #8 for a special French surprise!

-1. The French Christmas mantelpiece
+1. Decorating idea: French Christmas glow

 Cozy inside!
 The above pair of illuminated lanterns bring some warmth to this airy and calm interior.

 A large French vintage lantern (pictured above) currently is available at Chez Pluie.
 It has a beautiful weathered snow white patina.
-Breaking the winter chill with its warm glow, it would look delightful lit on a table or positioned near a threshold outside.

-3. Christmas trees: the more the merrier
+3. Decorating idea: Christmas trees, the more the merrier!

 Christmas greening of both interiors and exteriors can be achieved using planted Medici urns, planters, baskets, and rustic fruit boxes.
 Leave bare for full green effect or adorn the sprigs with tinsel and decorations!

 Beautiful antique urns are practical alternatives to the traditional Christmas tree stand.
 Authentic urns, like the one from Castelnaudary (pictured above) are heavy and sturdy and can adapt to holiday-themed use with ease.

 Above is a pair of elegant decorative urns from Chez Pluie that could be used as the base for small Christmas trees.